 We appreciate these are challenging times and restrictions in response to Covid-19 will have implications across your businesses.
 We will continue to update this page to provide the confidence that we are doing everything we can to support our customers at this critical time, and we hope you and your colleagues stay healthy and safe.

 Covid-19 funding and grants available for small businesses

-An additional 5% uplift is being added to the £12.33 billion funding previously announced for the Small Business Grants Fund (SBGF) and the Retail, Hospitality and Leisure Grants Fund (RHLGF), so up to £617 million.
+An additional 5% uplift was added to the £12.33 billion funding previously announced for the Small Business Grants Fund (SBGF) and the Retail, Hospitality and Leisure Grants Fund (RHLGF), up to £617 million.
 This additional fund is aimed at small businesses with ongoing fixed property-related costs.
 Businesses must be small, under 50 employees, and they must also be able to demonstrate that they have seen a significant drop of income due to Coronavirus restriction measures.

 See here for guidance for local authorities setting out details of the Small Business Grants Fund (SBGF) and Retail, Hospitality and Leisure Grant Fund (RHLGF).

 We’re providing the below documents to support you and your teams to work from home efficiently, and safely.

 For more information about how to get the most out of your connectivity, download our guidance here.